kantord/enwiro/README.md

 Git repository might refer to the main working tree of the Git repository, and serve as the "parent recipe" to recipes for creating new worktrees for the same Git repository.

+### Lens

+A lens is an activate mode in an environment.
+Some apps and window managers might use this to provide a different experience, layout or different features for a different part of workflow.

+It could be said that lenses are the `enwiro`'s interpretation of modal editing.

+Use cases might include:
+- use different layouts for each step of test driven development
+- different layout for rebasing, code review, editing, etc.
+- different layout based on what monitor is being used